 Math Challengers is an inter-school math competition in which students in grades 8 and 9 compete in teams of four or five.
 Regional competitions are held across BC each year in February, with the top teams from each regional tournament moving on to compete at the annual Provincial competition in March or April.

-MATH Challengers is an inter-school team-based math competition with a "Grade 8 and under" category and a "Grade 9 and under" category.
+MATH Challengers is an inter-school team-based math competition with "Grade 8 and under", "Grade 9 and under", and (NEW in 2018) "Grade 10 and under" categories.

 Here is the process: